OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-2.md

 ### Changing languages

-It is essential that we have a way to change languages, we cannot rely on the client to manually change the url as it is poor UX - and also it would hit the server again meaning a refresh of all page data.
+Obviously it is essential that we have a way to change languages in app as it would be poor UX for a user to have to manually change the url.
+Another problem is that when changing the url we ping the server again meaning a refresh of all page data.

-Lets build a language picker!
+so lets build a language picker!

 ```
 mkdir components && cd components && touch Header.js
 ```

-The header will be super simple, a "logo" and a language picker.
+The header will be simply a "logo" and a language picker.
 It will also be wrapped in the withTranslation HOC - which gives us access to our i18n instance.
-From this we can find the current language and also have the ability to change the language of the page!
+From this we can find the current language and also have the ability to change the language of the page.

 ```
 import { withTranslation } from '../lib/i18n';